V. A. Shrikumar: Filmography

-In the Media
+In the media

-Odiyan Backlash
+Odiyan backlash

 Odiyan was a much awaited movie by Mohanlal fans.
-The movie had a huge hype with the with Mohanlal having a makeover for the movie.
+The movie had a huge hype with Mohanlal having a makeover for the movie.
 But the hype didn't translate into success for the movie, which did not live up to the expectations of the audience.
 With this, many on social media came out against director Sreekumar Menon.
 What he said in a way that created a lot of hype before the film was released became a troll on social media.
 With this, he came on the scene saying that there was an organized attack on Odiyan and that he was trying to destroy the film by making fake IDs.

 V A Shrikumar and Manju Warrier

 The controversy between actress Manju Warrier and Shrikumar Menon happened in late 2019.
 Manju, who has been out of cinema for 14 years, made her acting debut in 2013 with VA Shrikumar Menon, who ran an advertising agency called Push Integrated Communications Pvt.
 Manju also starred in several commercials made by him.
 But when Odiyan did not gain the acceptance of the audience, Shrikumar came up with the allegation that Manju did not stand by him.
-Manju Warrier said that she was facing threats from Shrikumar and that he was using the letterhead and documents she had signed for of1ficial purposes without her knowledge or consent and was spreading slanderous propaganda against her on social media.
+Manju Warrier said that she was facing threats from Shrikumar and that he was using the letterhead and documents she had signed for official purposes without her knowledge or consent and was spreading slanderous propaganda against her on social media.
 A complaint was lodged against Shrikumar.
 Following Manju's complaint, a raid was carried out on Shrikumar's house in Palakkad.
 Director Shrikumar Menon was then arrested but released on bail soon.